pyrocms/pyrocms-docs/content/reference/upgrade-guides/upgrade-1-3-to-2-0.md

 ## Step 2: Replace files

-Replace the following files and folders with the new content from the zip you downloaded:
+Delete the following files and folders, then upload/replace with the new content from the zip you downloaded:

 * addons/
 * system/